 Sear the Carnitas Meat

 After the carnitas meat has braised for a few hours, chop a small portion and sear it in a hot pan covered by a cast iron burger press.
 This helps maximize the contact between the meat and the hot pan resulting in a better sear.
-Serve it with fresh corn or flour tortillas, preferably homemade.

 For a real treat, take one of the soft tacos in a corn tortilla and close the top with a toothpick.
 Fry the whole thing in 350˚F oil for about one minute.
-Enjoy!

 Delicious Carnitas Tacos